Thermodynamic Computing via Autonomous Quantum Thermal Machines: Introduction

 Computing systems can take a variety of forms, from biological cells to massive supercomputers, and perform a broad range of tasks, from basic logic operation to machine learning.
 In all cases, the computational process must adhere to the principles of physics, and, in particular, to the laws of thermodynamics.
 In general information processing and thermodynamics are deeply connected, see e.g. \cite{bennett1982thermodynamics,parrondo2015thermodynamics,wolpert2019stochastic}.

-From a fundamental perspective, the thermodynamic cost of computing is connected to the concept of reversibility.
-Computational models based on logical operations that are irreversible (e.g. NAND, as in standard computers) must dissipate a minimal amount of heat due to Landauer's principle~\cite{landauer1961irreversibility}.
-Nevertheless, it is in principle possible to perform computations in a fully reversible manner, in which case there is no direct thermodynamic cost \cite{bennett1973logical, fredkin1982conservative}.
-Such models remain however mostly of theoretical interest, as reversible computation can only be implemented extremely slowly and with a perfectly isolated device \cite{aharonov1996limitations}.

-More recently, new links between thermodynamics and computation are being developed.
+More recently, links between thermodynamics and computation are being developed.
 At the fundamental level, bounds for the thermodynamic cost of computation have been derived, see e.g. \cite{Deffner2013,Boyd2018,Faist2018}.
 From a more practical perspective, a promising direction explores low-dissipation computing.
-Here, models for elementary gates and circuits based on electronic transistors working in the mesoscopic regime, or even towards the single-electron mode, are considered \cite{gu2019microreversibility, Gu2019,wolpert2020thermodynamics,Gao2021,Freitas_2021,helms2022stochastic,Kuang2022Modelling}.
-A key aspect is to devise models that are thermodynamically consistent, in order to discuss their energetic cost via the framework of stochastic thermodynamics~\cite{seifert2012stochastic}.
-This approach already brought considerable progress and further insight can be expected by moving to the fully quantum regime~\cite{Solfanelli_2022,PRXQuantum.2.040335,fellousasiani2022optimizing,Auff_ves_2022,Stevens_2022,Solfanelli_2022}.
+Here, models for elementary gates and circuits based on electronic transistors working in the mesoscopic regime, or even towards the single-electron mode, are considered \cite{gu2019microreversibility, Gu2019,wolpert2020thermodynamics,Gao2021,Freitas_2021,helms2022stochastic,Kuang2022Modelling}. \chg{Crucially, thermodynamic models of computation must be thermodynamically consistent, meaning they adhere to the laws of thermodynamics~\cite{seifert2012stochastic}.
+This allows to analyze their thermodynamic properties, e.g. energetic cost or dissipated heat, using the framework of stochastic thermodynamics.} This approach already brought considerable progress and further insight can be expected by moving to the fully quantum regime~\cite{Solfanelli_2022,PRXQuantum.2.040335,fellousasiani2022optimizing,Auff_ves_2022,Stevens_2022,Solfanelli_2022}.

-Another exciting direction is thermodynamic computing~\cite{Conte2023,coles2023thermodynamic}.
-This represents a new paradigm for alternative physics-based models of computation, similarly to quantum computing or DNA computing.
+Another exciting direction is thermodynamic computing~\cite{Conte2023,coles2023thermodynamic,aifer2024error,duffield2023thermodynamic}.
+This represents a paradigm for alternative physics-based models of computation, similarly to quantum computing or DNA computing.
 The main idea is to exploit the thermodynamic behaviour of complex, non-equilibrium physical systems to perform computations, looking for a computational speed-up but also a reduced energy cost.
 This approach has been explored in the context of machine learning and AI, see e.g.~\cite{Goldt2017,e22030256,Hylton2022,Boyd2022}.
 Very recently, promising progress has been reported, showing that a computational speedup in linear algebra problems can be achieved via a controllable system of coupled harmonic oscillators embedded in a thermal bath~\cite{aifer2023thermodynamic}.

 In this work, we develop a model for thermodynamic computing starting from a minimal model of a quantum thermal machine.
 More precisely, we develop autonomous quantum thermal machines that can operate as computing devices where logical inputs and outputs are encoded in the temperature.
 As our device shares strong similarities with the basic model of an artificial neuron (the perceptron used e.g. in neural networks), we refer to it as a ``thermodynamic neuron''.
 Overall, our guiding motivation is to use diverse techniques offered by quantum thermodynamics to enhance our understanding of fundamental aspects of computation.